-Four Times Square New York, NY 10036 212.735.3000 As expected, securities class action filings reached a high-water mark in 2017.
+As expected, securities class action filings reached a high-water mark in 2017.
 In fact, last year's total of 400-plus filings was the second-highest on record, topped only by 2001, when the number was skewed by more than 300 cases brought in connection with the allocation of shares in high-tech initial public offerings (IPOs).

 In the last 18 months, more securities suits have been filed in federal court than in any comparable period since the Private Securities Litigation Reform Act was enacted in 1995.
 About 8 percent of U.S. exchange-listed companies were hit with a securities suit in 2017, up for the third consecutive year.

-Rise in Securities Class Actions
+RISE IN SECURITIES CLASS ACTIONS

 Various factors likely account for the continued trend of increased filings.
-A high number of merger objection lawsuits continues to be filed in federal court, as opposed to state court, following the Delaware Court of Chancery's Trulia decision (and its progeny, including in states other than Delaware) limiting the use of disclosure-only settlements.
+A high number of merger objection lawsuits continue to be filed in federal court, as opposed to state court, following the Delaware Court of Chancery's decision in In re Trulia, Inc. Stockholder Litigation, 129 A.3d 884 (Del.
+Ch.
+2016) (and its progeny, including in states other than Delaware) limiting the use of disclosure-only settlements.

 But securities filings are at a record high even without such lawsuits, in large part because plaintiffs' firms have recalibrated their business strategies to pursue cases with more remote payoffs, often filing actions on any significant stock price decline.

 In addition, a greater number of securities class action lawsuits are being filed against non-U.S. companies (61 in 2017, compared to 47 in all of 2016).
 The health care sector has been hit with a high number of class action lawsuits (100 in 2017, compared to 84 in 2016), perhaps due to some of the uncertainty surrounding health care regulations.

 And event-driven securities fraud suits following the disclosure of any corporate crisis - including data breaches and environmental, antitrust, Foreign Corrupt Practices Act or other regulatory issues - continue to rise.

 Finally, life sciences, technology and other companies that may have highly volatile results depending on the success of certain products remain particularly susceptible to securities actions and continued to be targeted frequently in 2017.
 We anticipate all of these trends will persist in 2018.

-Significant Decisions
+SIGNIFICANT DECISIONS

 A number of important decisions in securities litigation are expected this year.
 The delineation of statutes of repose and tolling will continue to percolate through the courts, including the U.S. Supreme Court.

-In 2017, the Court held in CalPERS v.
-ANZ that statutes of repose, unlike statutes of limitations, are not subject to equitable tolling.
+In 2017, the Court held in California Public Employees' Retirement System v.
+ANZ Securities, Inc., 137 S. Ct.
+2042 (2017), that statutes of repose, unlike statutes of limitations, are not subject to equitable tolling.
 Thus, American Pipe tolling - the tolling of the statute of limitations for unnamed class members pending class certification in a putative securities class action - does not apply to the three-year statute of repose applicable to claims brought under Sections 11 and 12 of the Securities Act.
-While Justice Anthony Kennedy authored the majority opinion, it perhaps more significantly marked Justice Neil Gorsuch's first securities opinion, in which he joined the majority in the 5-4 outcome.